gridsome/gridsome.org/docs/querying-data.md

 ## Query data in Components

 Every **Component** can have a `<static-query>` block with a GraphQL query to fetch data from data sources.
 The results will be stored in a `$static` property inside the component.
-A 'static-query' is named static as it can not accept any variables.
+A `<static-query>` is named static as it can not accept any variables.

 ```html
 <template>